Roman Polanski sexual abuse case: Reactions to the arrest

-In response to the arrest, the foreign ministers of both France and Poland urged Switzerland to release Polanski, who holds citizenship of both countries, but subsequently withdrew their support for Polanski.
+In response to the arrest, the foreign ministers of both France and Poland urged Switzerland to release Polanski, who holds citizenship of both countries..

 Over 160 film directors, actors, screenwriters, and producers signed a petition, started by Bernard-Henri Lévy, which urged Polanski's release.
-The petition was signed by many prominent individuals in the film industry including Guillermo del Toro, Martin Scorsese, Sam Mendes, David Lynch, Wes Anderson, Michael Mann, Woody Allen, Darren Aronofsky, Harrison Ford, Jeremy Irons, and Wong Kar-wai.
+The petition was signed by many prominent individuals in the film industry including Harrison Ford, Martin Scorsese, Woody Allen, Guillermo del Toro, Sam Mendes, Jeremy Irons, Wes Anderson, Darren Aronofsky, David Lynch, Michael Mann, Tilda Swinton, John Landis, Monica Bellucci and Asia Argento.
 Several signatories, such as Emma Thompson and Natalie Portman, later removed their names from the petition or expressed regret over signing it.

 Lévy's journal, La Règle du jeu, issued the following text for his petition:"Apprehended like a common terrorist Saturday evening, September 26, as he came to receive a prize for his entire body of work, Roman Polanski now sleeps in prison.

 He risks extradition to the United States for an episode that happened years ago and whose principal plaintiff repeatedly and emphatically declares she has put it behind her and abandoned any wish for legal proceedings.

 Seventy-six years old, a survivor of Nazism and of Stalinist persecutions in Poland, Roman Polanski risks spending the rest of his life in jail for deeds which would be beyond the statute-of-limitations in Europe.

 We ask the Swiss courts to free him immediately and not to turn this ingenious filmmaker into a martyr of a politico-legal imbroglio that is unworthy of two democracies like Switzerland and the United States.
 Good sense, as well as honor, require it."A separate petition was also issued by the SACD (Société des Auteurs et Compositeurs Dramatiques), and received as many as 850 signatures.
 The SACD did not comment on Polanski's crime, stressing that their petition existed only to oppose the manner in which Polanski was arrested.